JamFox/quartz.jamfox.dev/content/Nier Automata.md

 have to find meaning yourself, but why, for what, why does this desire exist in us

+emotions prohibited but what purpose do they serve then

 happy endings vs joy of destruction (similar to [[Metal Gear Rising - Revengeance]] "Everyone you killed, maybe they are people too?" and Metal Gear Solid 1 and 2 "Why did you come here?")

 by the end the players learns just like the characters that all they've been doing is meaningless, the war is just a **cycle** (!), its purposefully repeating and endless, all that is left is destruction and video gamey rewards?

 ## Answers to Question of Meaning

-Simone, "look at me", exercising femininity to gain approval, validation through appearance Pascal, pursuit of knowledge, peaceful coexistence, living in fear, fear vs peace Religion becomes and institution which justifies itself by becoming increasingly conservative and fundamentalist about its own beliefs.
+- Simone, "look at me", exercising femininity to gain approval, validation through appearance
+- Pascal, pursuit of knowledge, peaceful coexistence, living in fear, fear vs peace
+- Machine Cult: religion becomes and institution which justifies itself by becoming increasingly conservative and fundamentalist about its own beliefs.
 Eventually it degenerates into a cult, where the followers become meaningless/expendable

 Nier **loop** (!): philosophy of existence or identity is referenced, then subverted.
 Each ending in bitter or outright unhappy result.

-Reason:
+Backbone of meaning and the loss of it comes from:
 - machines killed off their masters, but soon saw themselves stagnate, never improving (No change = death as mentioned in [[Corporeal Mime - GUILLAUME PIGÉ]]), so they started mimicking humanities aspects to see if that would propel them into becoming something greater.
 - androids keep fighting a lie, because they need a god/cause/reason/hope worth fighting for, a reason to exist.
 "Without hope, they would drown in their sorrow" - Final Fantasy